census-instrumentation/opencensus-website/content/gogrpc.md

 ---

 gRPC is a modern high performance framework for remote procedure calls, powered by Protocol Buffer encoding.
-It is polyglot in nature, accessible and useable on a variety of environments ranging from mobile mobile devices, general purpose computers to data centres for distributed computing, and it is implemented in a variety of languages: Go, Java, Python, C/C++, Node.js, Ruby, PHP [{{< sc_gloss1 >}}https://grpc.io/{{< /sc_gloss1 >}}](https://grpc.io/).
+It is polyglot in nature, accessible and useable on a variety of environments ranging from mobile mobile devices, general purpose computers to data centres for distributed computing, and it is implemented in a variety of languages: Go, Java, Python, C/C++, Node.js, Ruby, PHP.
+See [gRPC homepage](https://grpc.io/).

 OpenCensus is a modern observability framework for distributed tracing and monitoring across microservices and monoliths alike.
-It is polyglot in nature, accessible and useable too on a variety of environments from mobile devices, general purpose computers and data centres for distributed computing and it is implemented in a plethora of languages: Go, Java, Python, C++, Node.js, Ruby, PHP, C#(coming soon) [{{< sc_gloss1 >}}https://opencensus.io/{{< /sc_gloss1 >}}](https://opencensus.io/).
+It is polyglot in nature, accessible and useable too on a variety of environments from mobile devices, general purpose computers and data centres for distributed computing and it is implemented in a plethora of languages: Go, Java, Python, C++, Node.js, Ruby, PHP, C# (coming soon).

 Go is a modern programming language that powers the cloud as well as modern systems programming, making it easy to build simple, reliable and efficient software.
-It is a cross platform, fast, statically typed and a simple language [{{< sc_gloss1 >}}https://golang.org{{< /sc_gloss1 >}}](https://golang.org).
+It is a cross platform, fast, statically typed and a simple language.
+See [golang.org](https://golang.org).

 With the above three introductory paragraphs, perhaps you already noticed the common themes: high performance, distributed computing, modern nature, cross platform, simplicity, reliability — those points make the three a match #compatibility, hence the motivation for this tutorial/article.